 Skin disease is manifested by a sharp increase in sebum with qualitative changes in the skin.

-In this case, the following happens: the stratum corneum thickens, a characteristic greasy shine appears on the skin, an itchy skin, partial hair loss and abundant dandruff.
+In this case, the following happens: the stratum corneum thickens, a characteristic greasy shine appears on the skin, itchy skin, partial hair loss, and abundant dandruff.

-In severe seborrhea, there are red patches on the skin, covered with bloody scales or crusts.
+There are red patches on the skin covered with bloody scales or crusts in severe seborrhea.

 Patients may complain of persistent discomfort and severe itching.

 In the absence of proper treatment, plaques may appear on the skin of the face, chest, and back with the complication of a bacterial infection.

 Diagnosis of seborrhea includes the following diagnostic measures:

 - Physical examination based on skin signs and symptoms